aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 ## Future improvements
 * Research other databases: I could use Mockito to generate data and test more robust databases (e.g. Postgres, MySQL, etc.)
 * Add an AI Player: I'd create a new AIPlayer class that extends Player.
 The core of the AIPlayer will be a method that generates the guesses.
 I'd then modify the Game class
+* JUnit tesing: Write and execute automated tests for models, game logic, DAO implementations, integration.
+* Implement getGamesBy____ (Player, solved, etc.).
+This could be used for showing player and solve rate statistics.